The Best Food in Finland: Cuisine Crafted by One Man

 Other Finnish goodies

 Salmiaki.
 Well, I would easily call “salmiaki” a Finnish durian.
 So either you’re crazy about it or you can’t even look at it.
-We watched a few videos from our friends Audrey and Samuel and tried a packet of salmiakki in Frankfurt, so we knew it wasn’t going to be a classic dessert.
-We sampled almost all of the possible salmiakki products, ice cream included, and our final verdict was that we put “salmiakki” into the “we-like-it-but-not-every-day” category.
+Check out a few videos from Audrey and Samuel to have an idea what you are signing for!
+In Finland, you will find a plethora of salmiakki products, ice cream included, and as many before you, your final verdict might be that “salmiakki” will fall into the “I-like-it-but-not-every-day” category.

 If you don’t try, you’ll never know.

 Who doesn’t love an apple pie?
-We do, and of the ones we tried in Finland (served with vanilla cream and lingonberry preserve) they were pies you won’t want to share.
+The ones you try in Finland (served with vanilla cream and lingonberry preserve) might be a pie you won’t want to share.

 Homemade apple pie from Hartola, Finland.

-One of our favourites was rye bread and fresh karelian pasties, which are rye crust tarts with rice filling and a buttery spread on the top.
-We say “fresh” because if you buy a day-old karelian, the crust and whole filling is just too tough to enjoy.
+Definitely try rye bread and fresh karelian pasties, which are rye crust tarts with rice filling and a buttery spread on the top.
+If you buy a day-old karelian, the crust and whole filling is just too tough to enjoy.

 One of delicious Finnish snacks: Karelian tart.

-Some other specialities we tried was “tikkupulla” (a “stick bun” in Finnish), or dough roasted on the fire, which goes very well with cardamom.
+Some other speciality is “tikkupulla” (a “stick bun” in Finnish), or dough roasted on the fire, which goes very well with cardamom.
 Another yummy snack you can have while hiking in the Finnish woods is “rieska”, a traditional Finnish thin-bread baked without yeast.
 Either you eat it plain, or with a grilled sausage.

 Our guide Johannes preparing some “rieska” for us.

-Since we travelled mostly in the Finnish countryside, we had small chances to explore towns and cities.
-Nevertheless, we went for lunch at a local market in Helsinki a few times, where they serve the majority of the specialties we mentioned.
+If you travel mostly in the Finnish countryside, you will have small chances to explore towns and cities.
+Nevertheless, pay a visit at a local market in Helsinki, where they serve the majority of the specialties mentioned above.

 For a decent portion of roasted potatoes, salmon and salad you’ll pay from $10-15.
 Note: the place is a bit touristy, but it’s one of the best budget options to eat out in Helsinki.